D.C. officials knock on doors to reach seniors amid push for vaccine equity

 Bowser (D) said staff from the Mayor’s Office of Community Affairs and Mayor’s Office of Community Relations and Services — with team members calling themselves “senior vaccine buddies” — are visiting neighborhoods to offer information on how to sign up for shots.
 The offices also will contact seniors they already know who could need help getting appointments, such as those who have registered for help removing snow from sidewalks.

-City Health Director LaQuandra Nesbitt said she had Ward 8 in mind when she decided weeks ago to qualify residents 65 and up for vaccines, rather than starting with those over 75, as some states did.
+D.C.
+Health Director LaQuandra Nesbitt said she had Ward 8 in mind when she decided weeks ago to qualify residents 65 and older for vaccines, rather than starting with those over 75, as some states did.
 Life expectancy in Ward 8 is 72 — and just 68 in some neighborhoods — Nesbitt said, compared to 89 in more affluent neighborhoods elsewhere in the city.

 “If we would have begun vaccinating individuals at 75 years of age or older, we would have missed the opportunity to have an impact in the neighborhoods with the highest burdens of disease,” she said.